spham395/05-Python-Programming/04_functions/05_closures_iterators_generators.md

 StopIteration
 ```

-As we learned in the Data Types lecture... xrange\(\) loads one at a time.
+As we learned in the Data Types lecture... range\(\) loads one at a time.
 The yrange\(\) class here does the same thing.
 There are lists, tuples, etc... loaded up.
 Instead, we deal with two variables: i and n.

 ## Generators

 Generators are also iterators \(iterators are not always generators though\).
 Generators simplify the creation of iterators.
 A generator is simply a function that produces a sequence of values to iterate through rather than a single value.

+Before we go over the example lets discuss yield.
+Yield is similar to return however yield produces a sequence of values.
+If there is a yield in the body of the function then it is a generator.

 ```python
 def yrange(n):